Biodepot-workflows/gitpod-docs/GITPOD.md

 **Delete GitPod Instance** - To delete a GitPod instance, got to this [LINK](https://gitpod.io/workspaces).
 You will see a list of your most immediately opened GitPod instances.
 Click the options button, it is 3 black dots stacked on top of each other, which will be to the right of a GitPod instance.
 Click on the red _Delete_ text that is displayed in the drop-down when clicking on the 3 black dots.
 You will be prompted with a new window, click the red button that says _Delete Workspace_.

+**Prevent Workspace Timeout** - GitPod has a timeout function.
+If no changes are made through the GitPod IDE of the launched workflow, the GitPod workspace could automatically close in 30 minutes or less.
+To prevent a timeout from happening, simply open a new terminal tab in the GitPod IDE, and execute a simple command like "ls".
+Repeat the command every 20 minutes or so to prevent a timeout while running a long workflow.

 # Troubleshooting
 **Ports tab doesn't show in IDE** - If the port tab doesn't show, there might be a conflict with browser plugins or other tabs open.
 Try restarting your browser and opening the GitPod instance without other tabs open.